 Step C-Define The Organizational Context

-- Analysis of the internal and external environment: business processes, stakeholders, regulation, and macro risks.
+- Internal and external environmental analysis: business processes, stakeholders, regulation, and macro risks.

-- Set risk assessment criteria (skala likelihood, impact, dan threshold tindakan).
+- Set risk assessment criteria (scale of likelihood, impact, and action threshold).

 Step D-Implementation Of The Risk Management Process